awsdocs/aws-step-functions-developer-guide/doc_source/connect-api-gateway.md

 ## Error handling<a name="connect-api-gateway-errors"></a>

 When an error occurs, an `error` and `cause` is returned as follows:
-+ If the HTTP status code is available, then the error will be returned in the format `APIGateway.<HTTP Status Code>`\.
++ If the HTTP status code is available, then the error will be returned in the format `ApiGateway.<HTTP Status Code>`\.
-+ If the HTTP status code is not available, then the error will be returned in the format `APIGateway.<Exception>`\.
++ If the HTTP status code is not available, then the error will be returned in the format `ApiGateway.<Exception>`\.

 In both cases, the `cause` is returned as a string\.